hackerbay/interview/software-full-stack.md

 There are three rounds to this interview:

 **Round 1:** [NodeJS Task Round](/software-backend-task.md): Round 1 usually takes 3 hours to complete, but we give you 3 days to do so.
-Your deadline is 3 days from today. when you’re done, send us the gitHub link.
+Your deadline is 3 days from today.
+When you’re done, send us the GitHub link at interviews@hackerbay.io

 **Round 2:** [ReactJS Round](/software-frontend-task.md): Round 2 usually takes 3 hours to complete, but we give you 3 days to do so.
-Your deadline is 3 days from today. when you’re done, send us the gitHub link.
+Your deadline is 3 days from today.
+When you’re done, send us the GitHub link at interviews@hackerbay.io

 **Round 3:** Please keep 2-3 hours free for this call.
 This will be a tech screening.
 You'll be tested on: